klr9/hello-world/README.md

 # hello-world
-GitHub Repository for Kristy @Widgital.com
+GitHub Repository for Kristy @Widgital.com.
+Kristy has been creating websites since 1995.